 Gus Fring may also count, as his relationship with his former business partner Max Arciega was extremely close and he endowed a chemistry scholarship in Max's name years after his death.
 Word of God has said this is a valid interpretation of their relationship.

 Andrew is the king of this trope.
-He all but said he was in love with Warren, and did as he said because "He promised we'd be..." (he does cut off uncomfortably at that point, so it seems likely he was closeted).
+He all but said he was in love with Warren, and did as he said because "He promised we'd be together, but he was just using me.
+He never really loved . . . hanging out with us."
+(He changed direction of that last sentence rather uncomfortably, so it seems likely he was closeted).
 He has rather clear moments of lust over Spike, Xander, and Jonathon Archer.
 Word of God confirms that he was at least bisexual, but never got around to acknowledging it to himself — thus why it was never acknowledged on the show.
 The actor who played him is gay, so had some fun with adding this to the character.

 Taken Up to Eleven in his Angel appearance (where he was flanked by two Ms. Fanservice examples), and then again in the comics, which had him as unimpressed with walking in on two girls making out and implying that his Angel cameo was a feint.